 The athletes were taking in enough oxygen to meet their demands with significantly less effort.
 By breathing through the nose, an athlete can decrease their flow rate, promote a slower filling of the lungs, and achieve a more efficient deep breath.
 The need for fewer breaths reduces the energy expenditure of respiration, and your body uses it elsewhere.

-The researchers believe that even recreational athletes benefit from nasal breathing at all levels of exercise intensity, but it takes practice.
+The researchers believe that even recreational athletes benefit from nasal breathing at all levels of exercise intensity, but it takes practice to master breathing exercises for cyclists.
 To fully realize the potential of nasal breathing requires a period spent adapting to the method.

 Athletes of all Levels Benefit From Nose Breathing